What is measles?

 Measles can make individuals very ill.
-Encephalitis (inflammation of the brain) is an uncommon, but a serious complication of measles.
-A more common complication of measles is otitis media (ear infection) or pneumonia.
+Encephalitis (inflammation of the brain) is a serious complication of measles.
+A more common complication of measles is an ear infection or pneumonia.
 During pregnancy, measles may cause preterm birth or the baby being born at a low birthweight.
 Death due to measles is rare in the U.S.

 Is there a treatment for measles?

-Bed rest at home until at least 4 days after the appearance of the rash is necessary to not infect others.
+Bed rest at home for at least 4 days after the appearance of the rash is necessary to not infect others.
 Supportive care can be given to relieve symptoms and address complications.